leppaott/ScalculatorSBT/README.md

 # ScalculatorSBT
-A Scala command line calculator using shunting-yard algorithm (not very Scala-like), SBT and ScalaTest.
+A Scala command line calculator using shunting-yard algorithm (not very Scala-like implementation), SBT and ScalaTest.

 ## Example
 >2 * ((3 * 2) + 5)